Constructing smooth and fully faithful tropicalizations for Mumford curves: Only Mumford curves admit smooth tropicalizations

 In particular, if $\inn_w(X)$ is smooth and rational, then all type II points in $X^w$ have genus $0$. \end{bem}

 We will use the following Proposition.
 Since we will apply it in the case of a trivially valued field, we allow the absolute value of the field to be trivial.

 \begin{prop} Let $T$ be an algebraic torus over a non-archimedean field, whose absolute value may be trivial.
 Let $T'$ be a subtorus and let $U$ be a closed subvariety of $T$.
 If $\Trop(U) \subset \Trop(T')$ then a translate of $U$ that has the same tropicalization as $U$ is contained in $T'$. \end{prop} \begin{proof} We consider the quotient torus $T / T'$.
 Denote by $\overline{U}$ the image of $U$ in the quotient torus $T / T'$.
-Then the tropicalization of $\overline{U}$ in $\Trop(T / T') = \Trop(T) / \Trop(T')$ is a point by construction.
-This shows that $\overline{U}$ is a point, which implies that $U$ is contained in a translate $t \cdot T'$ of $T'$, where all entries of $t$ have absolute value $1$.
+Then the tropicalization of $\overline{U}$ in $\Trop(T / T') = \Trop(T) / \Trop(T')$ is a point by construction, meaning that $U$ is contained in a translate $t \cdot T'$ of $T'$, where all entries of $T$ have absolute value $1$.
 Thus $t^{-1} \cdot U$ is a translate of $U$ that is contained in $T'$ and has the same tropicalization as $U$. \end{proof}

 In the following, we view $\Ktilde$ as a non-archimedean field, carrying the trivial absolute value.